-The WPWMA's facilities are located within the Sunset Area and immediately north of the Placer Ranch Specific Plan area.
+The WPWMA's facilities are located within the Sunset Area and immediately north of the Placer One (formerly Placer Ranch) development area.
 The following is an excerpt from the Draft Environmental Impact Report for the Sunset Area Plan/Placer Ranch Specific Plan.